80lvlpalladin/CurrencyConverter/README.md

 dotnet build
 ```
 ### 4. Run the Solution using Aspire AppHost
-The solution is orchestrated via **Aspire AppHost** (usually found in a project named or similar inside your repo). `CurrencyConverter.AppHost`
+The solution is orchestrated via **Aspire AppHost**. `CurrencyConverter.AppHost`
 From the solution root, run:
 ``` shell
 dotnet run --project [solutionFolder]/CurrencyConverter.AppHost
 ```
-- The Aspire dashboard will open in your browser, showing all available services and endpoints.
+- The Aspire dashboard will open in your browser, showing all available services and endpoints, logs, metrics and traces.
 - The **API endpoints** will start automatically as part of the AppHost startup.